JeremiMontornes/inflationinequality/README.md

 ## Features

-* Calculate and visualize inflation and contributions to inflation
+* Calculate and visualize inflation and contributions to inflation by households categories
 * Simulate counterfactual price indices

 ## To-do